MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 ### How session control works

-The proxy’s session control is built on top of conditional access.
-After you control access to an app, you can redirect the user sessions to the proxy’s session control instead of directly to the app.
-From then on, user requests and responses go through the proxy rather than directly to the app.
+Creating a session policy with Conditional Access App Control enables you to control user sessions by redirecting the user through a reverse proxy instead of directly to the app.
+From then on, user requests and responses go through Microsoft Cloud App Security rather than directly to the app.

-To keep the user within the session, the proxy replaces all the relevant URLs, Java scripts, and cookies within the app session with proxy URLs.
-For example: if the app returns a page with links whose domains end with myapp.com, the proxy replaces the links with domains ending with something like: myapp.com.us.cas.ms
+To keep the user within the session, all the relevant URLs, Java scripts, and cookies within the app session are replaced with Microsoft Cloud App Security URLs.
+For example: if the app returns a page with links whose domains end with myapp.com, the link is replaced with domains ending with something like: myapp.com.us.cas.ms

 This method does not require you to install anything on the device.
 This is ideal when monitoring sessions from unmanaged devices.

-After a session is directed through the proxy, the proxy can perform the following:
+After a session is directed through Microsoft Cloud App Security the following actions can be performed:
 1. Inspect the traffic for user activities
-3. Display the identified activities in the Cloud App proxy portal
+2. Display the identified activities in the Microsoft Cloud App Security Activity log
-2. Save the traffic logs and analyze them
+3. Save the traffic logs and analyze them
-3. Enable the admin to export the traffic logs
+4. Enable the admin to export the traffic logs
-4. Enforce policies on the session
+5. Enforce policies on the session

 ## Managed device identification

-The proxy enables you to create policies that take into account whether a device is managed or not.
-To identify whether a device is managed or not, the proxy leverages:
+Conditional Access App Control enables you to create policies that take into account whether a device is managed or not.
+To identify whether a device is managed or not, the feature leverages:

 -	Compliant devices
 -	Domain-joined devices